TylerFrydenlund/portfolio/README.md

 ## About this Portfolio Repo

 This repo demonstrates my cababilities as a backend web engineer.
 This "website" is an application called ["Shark Business" or "Shark Biz"](https://www.youtube.com/watch?v=oSuCu6vquno).
-Where the user can manage employees via a REST.
+Where the user can manage employees via a REST API.
 The microservice will handle the REST API request and interface with a Mongo Database to store employee data.
 See the [wiki](https://github.com/TylerFrydenlund/portfolio/wiki) for documentation.

 - [API backend Microservice code](https://github.com/TylerFrydenlund/portfolio/tree/master/src/main/java/biz/shark/api)
 - [Low level backend Microservice code](https://github.com/TylerFrydenlund/portfolio/tree/master/src/main/java/biz/shark/impl)